What does Amerigo mean?

-Amerigo \a-meri-go, am(e)-rigo\ as a boys' name is of Italian origin.
+Amerigo [ameri-go] as a boys' name is of Italian and Old German origin, and the meaning of Amerigo is "work ruler; home ruler".
 Italian form of the Germanic name Amalric, from amal meaning "work" and rÓc meaning "rule, power".
 Amalric was the name of a sixth-century Visigothic king.
 The French form of the name became Amaury, which then became the English surnames Emery, Emory and Emerson.
 Also a variant of Henry meaning "home ruler".
 The US, founded on the principle of home rule, took its nickname of "America" from Italian explorer Amerigo Vespucci.

 FEMININE FORM AmericaCREATIVE FORMS

 How popular is Amerigo?

 Amerigo is an uncommon given name for men.
 Amerigo is an equivalently rare last name too for all people.
 (2000 U.S. CENSUS)

 Amerigo was first listed in 1910-1919 and reached its apex position of #1458 in the U.S. in the 1910s, but is not in the list currently.
 (TOP BABY NAMES, 2015)